Progressive Web Apps (PWA) in 2021

 };

-The decision to use this instead of letting Workbox completely generate the service worker was because we wanted a bit more control over the service worker itself.
-For example, using the config, we had no way of telling Workbox about some third-party libraries we needed to precache.
-This meant that for the longest time, we were scracthing our heads wondering why some of the UI elements would not load offline.
-Thankfully Workbox does offer a simple way to tell it about the third-part dependencies and have it load and cache them the first time the app is opened:
+We chose this approach over letting Workbox completely generate the service worker because we wanted more control over it.
+For example, we had no way of telling Workbox about some third-party libraries we needed to precache using the config alone.
+This meant that for the longest time, we were scratching our heads wondering why some UI elements would not load offline.
+Thankfully, Workbox offers a simple way to cache third-party dependencies and load them the first time the app is opened:

 // enable the ability to cache assets from third party